Olusamimaths/Pomodoro-Download-Page/README.md

  - Sessions Counter: This keeps track of the pomodoro sessions you have had.
  - Alarm: When the timer countdown gets below 15s, an alarm notifies you that it's time for a break or to resume work
  - Timer Controls: You can increase or reduce the break / work tme.

+## Source code
+The source code for the app is available here https://github.com/Olusamimaths/Pomodoro-Desktop-App